“The first affordable truly high-end cinema prime lens set.”

 How long will it take for delivery?

-Once the order has been received and purchase is complete, it will take us currently up to 3 months to manufacture the lens and ship it.
+Once the order has been received and purchase is complete, it will take us currently about 6 to 8 weeks to manufacture the lens and ship it.
 Depending on customs of certain countries the arrival time can be affected.

 I recieved a ring with my set - what is it for?